docker/docs/content/engine/install/linux-postinstall.md

 - /install/linux/linux-postinstall/
 ---

-These optional post-installation procedures shows you how to configure your Linux host machine to work better with Docker.
+These optional post-installation procedures describe how to configure your Linux host machine to work better with Docker.

 ## Manage Docker as a non-root user